xulamk/reviewpad-integration-test/README.md

 # Reviewpad Integration Test

-Integration testing is an essential part of ensuring the quality of a product or software.
-It is a type of verification testing that helps to ensure that all components of a system are working together correctly.
-With integration testing, it is possible to identify any discrepancies or errors in the communication between components.
-It is also an important tool for identifying potential areas of improvements or areas that need further development.
+Integration testing is important for a variety of reasons.
+First, it helps to ensure that all components of a system are working together as expected.
+This helps to reduce the risk of errors and bugs in the system.
+Second, it can help to identify areas that could be improved or need further development.
+Finally, it helps to ensure that the software is able to meet the customer's expectations.